Renal Function TestRenal Function Test

 • Creatinine: Serum creatinine is elevated when there is a significant reduction in the glomerular filtration rate or when urine elimination is obstructed.
 About 50% of kidney function must be lost before a rise in serum creatinine can be detected.
 Thus serum creatinine is a late marker of acute kidney injury.

-• BUN : Serum urea/BUN level increases in acute and chronic renal disease.
+• BUN: Serum urea/BUN level increases in acute and chronic renal disease.

-• eGFR equations are used to determine the presence of renal disease, stage of CKD, and to monitor response to treatment.
+• eGFR equations are used to determine the presence of renal disease, and stage of CKD, and to monitor response to treatment.

 Symptoms Of Kidney Problems